The Company: Paid 2 Save Network

 - The products are expensive in comparison to trusted and more established brands

-After reviewing the company it seems they are very similar to a lot of health and wellness mlm’s that boast incredible and life changing products with very little facts to justify the lavish price tags they attach to them.
-Personally I’m not a fan of health and wellness mlm companies since the vast majority are like this.
+After reviewing the company it seems they definitely have some great looking products.
+However, they seem very similar to a lot of health and wellness companies that boast incredible and life changing products with very little facts to justify the lavish price tags they attach to them.

 That said... if you love essential oils and believe these to be truly great products that are worth every cent, then go for it!